Open-Cascade-SAS/OCCT/dox/dev_guides/building/3rdparty/3rdparty_linux.md

 Download the necessary archive from http://www.tcl.tk/software/tcltk/download.html and unpack it.

-1. Enter the unix sub-directory of the directory where the source  files of Tk are located (TK_SRC_DIR).
+1. Enter the unix sub-directory of the directory where the Tk source files are located <i>(TK_SRC_DIR)</i>

        cd TK_SRC_DIR/unix

-2. Run the configure command, where TCL_LIB_DIR is  TCL_INSTALL_DIR/lib
+2. Run the configure command, where <i>TCL_LIB_DIR</i> is *TCL_INSTALL_DIR/lib*.

        configure --enable-gcc  --enable-shared --enable-threads --with-tcl=TCL_LIB_DIR  --prefix=TK_INSTALL_DIR

-   where TCL_LIB_DIR is TCL_INSTALL_DIR/lib

-   For a 64 bit platform also add --enable-64bit option to the  command line.
+   For a 64 bit platform also add <i>--enable-64bit</i> option to the  command line.

-3. If the configure command has finished successfully, start  the building process
+3. If the configure command has finished successfully, start the building process:

        make

-4. If building has finished successfully, start the installation of Tk.
+4. If the building has finished successfully, start the installation of Tk.
-   All binary and service files of the product will be copied to the directory defined by TK_INSTALL_DIR (usually  TK_INSTALL_DIR is TCL_INSTALL_DIR)
+   All binary and service files of the product will be copied to the directory defined by *TK_INSTALL_DIR* (usually it is *TCL_INSTALL_DIR*)

        make install

 @subsection dev_guides__building_3rdparty_linux_2_2 FreeType

-FreeType is required for display of text in 3D viewer.
+FreeType is required for text display in the 3D viewer.
 Download the necessary archive from http://sourceforge.net/projects/freetype/files/ and unpack it.

-1. Enter the directory where the source files of FreeType  are located (FREETYPE_SRC_DIR).
+1. Enter the directory where the source files of FreeType  are located <i>(FREETYPE_SRC_DIR)</i>.

        cd FREETYPE_SRC_DIR

-2. Run the configure command
+2. Run the *configure* command:

        configure  --prefix=FREETYPE_INSTALL_DIR

-   For a 64 bit platform also add CFLAGS='-m64 -fPIC'  CPPFLAGS='-m64 -fPIC' option to the command line.
+   For a 64 bit platform also add <i>CFLAGS='-m64 -fPIC'  CPPFLAGS='-m64 -fPIC'</i> option to the command line.

-3. If the configure command has finished successfully, start  the building process
+3. If the *configure* command has finished successfully, start  the building process:

        make

-4. If building has finished successfully, start the installation of FreeType.
+4. If the building has finished successfully, start the installation of FreeType.
-   All binary and service files of the product will be copied to the directory defined by FREETYPE_INSTALL_DIR
+   All binary and service files of the product will be copied to the directory defined by *FREETYPE_INSTALL_DIR*

        make install